krbnite/krbnite.github.io/_posts/2018-02-01-Facebook-Graph-The-Page-Node.md

 * overall\_star\_rating
   - definition: Overall page rating based on rating survey from users on a scale of 1-5; this value is normalized and is not guaranteed to be a strict average of user ratings
   - seemed cool, but the field came back empty
+  - that said, the me/ratings edge is filled with ratings...
 * rating\_count
   - definition: Number of ratings for the page
   - came back 0, so not useful to me